zdhenard42/SOC-Multitool/README.md

 ## Easy to install

-You can easily install the extension by downloading the release from the [releases page](https://github.com/zdhenard42/SOC-Multitool/releases), extract the folder, turn on developer mode in your browser's extensions settings, click "Load unpacked" and select the folder, and you're done!
+You can easily install the extension by downloading the release from the [releases page](https://github.com/zdhenard42/SOC-Multitool/releases), extract the folder, turn on developer mode in your browser's extensions settings, click "Load unpacked" and select the extracted folder!

 SOC Multi-tool is a community-driven project and the developer encourages users to contribute and share better resources.